 1. Introduction to community shares

-This Handbook sets out guidance for societies and practitioners who provide advice on community shares, a term used to describe the withdrawable share capital of co-operative and community benefit societies.
+This Handbook sets out guidance for societies and practitioners who provide advice on community shares, a term used to describe withdrawable, non-transferable share capital of co-operative and community benefit societies.

 This Handbook was originally produced by the Community Shares Unit (CSU), under the supervision of a Technical Committee composed of representatives from the FCA, HM Treasury, the Charity Commission, and an independent legal adviser.